chrt-io/blog/_drafts/2021-07-24-sanremo-music-festival-visualization-adding-colors-to-chrt.md

 )
 ```

 In this case the data-source is different, and `d.ys` (the `.radius()` of each point) represents the number of persons of the currently selected gender over the total for each year.
+Each chart shows three separate series, one for each group.
+Overlapping items remain visible because I applied a `mix-blend-mode` CSS property to the discs.

 The visualization is structured to have five Chrt `.chrtPoint()` charts one on top of the other.
 Size, positions, and margins are defined via CSS in order to harmonize the different charts into one, large visualization.